New Mexico National Parks

 18. White Sands National Park

 One of my favorite New Mexico National Parks is White Sands National Park.
-It’s one of the newest additions to the, at this point, 63 national parks.
+It’s one of the newest additions to America’s national parks.

 Things To Do At White Sands